+Committee Members Absent: none

+Staff Liaison: Sandy Stephens

-Sandy Stephens read the special announcement regarding electronic participation for meetings due to the current public health issues.
+Sandy Stephens read the special announcement regarding electronic participation fo meetings due to the current public health issues. r

+Approval of Minutes

 Motion was made by Gil Kleinknecht and seconded by Kelly Mullholland to approve the minutes of the November 20, 2020 meeting.
 All in favor, motion carried.